kimwalisch/primesieve/README.md

 cc  -O2 primes.c   -lprimesieve
 ```

-Note that if you built primesieve yourself the default installation path is
+Note that if you have built primesieve yourself the default installation path
-/usr/local/lib which is not part of LD_LIBRARY_PATH on many systems.
+is /usr/local/lib which is not part of LD_LIBRARY_PATH on many systems.
 Hence you need to export some additional environment variables:

 ```